Cosmo-Tech/Babylon/docs/concepts/plugins.md

 ## Interact with a plugin

-You can make use of the group of commands `babylon config plugin` to add/remove or activate/deactivate a plugin.
+You can make use of the group of commands `babylon -prj <context_id> -plt <platform_id> config plugin` to add/remove or activate/deactivate a plugin.

 Adding a plugin makes it known to babylon, before its folder are ignored and any change you made to them would have no effect, removing a plugin won't delete your folder, it will only unlink them from babylon at the configuration level.